moltin/react-redux-moltin-boilerplate/README.md

 # React/redux moltin boilerplate

 The purpose of this project is to provide you with an out of the box setup for redux, react and moltin to play together.

-It comes with:
+## What's in the box?

 * `./utils/moltin`: exported moltin API functions via the JS SDK